Winter Training Tips

 8. Dress for the cold

-Obviously, outdoor training in winter requires warmer clothing but you don’t want to get caught out.
-Your training kit should have an option for all weathers.
-It’s easy to underestimate the temperature or it can get colder as you’re training.
+Obviously, outdoor training in winter requires warmer clothing, but you don’t want to get caught out.
+Your training kit should have an option for all weather.
+It’s easy to underestimate the temperature, or it can get colder as you’re training.
 The best approach is to dress in plenty of layers that are easy to remove.
 Make sure that you keep your extremities covered since they radiate a large amount of heat.

 You can wear gloves, hats, and base layers to build up layers without adding too much bulk.